ahlfors/using-nas/README.md

 7. Click **OK**.

 #### Create a function that starts every five minutes
 Now that we have a service with NAS access, it's time to write the crawler.
-Since the crawler function has to run many times before it can finish, we will use a [time trigger] (https://www.alibabacloud.com/help/doc-detail/68172.htm) to invoke it every 5 minutes.
+Since the crawler function has to run many times before it can finish, we use a [time trigger] (https://www.alibabacloud.com/help/doc-detail/68172.htm) to invoke it every 5 minutes.
 1. Log on to the Function Compute console and select the service you just created
 2. Create a [function] (https://www.alibabacloud.com/help/doc-detail/52077.htm) for the service by clicking the plus sign.
 ![Create Function.jpg](http://ata2-img.cn-hangzhou.img-pub.aliyun-inc.com/27b9f26856edc6954fb94f1327bb9d1f.jpg)